jasjyotsinghjaswal/pyspark-datacol-diff/README.md

 *YOUR_DESIRED_COLUMN* = Column Name whose mismatches you want to display.

-## Watch Below GIF on how to setup and use this utiltiy
+## Watch Below GIF on how to setup and use this utilitiy